 Facebook may not have been the first social media platform, but it is arguably the most influential to date.
-With over 2 billion active monthly users worldwide, it is by far the largest social media site, and there aren’t many signs of it slowing down.
-One development that we’ve seen in recent years is the use of Facebook as evidence in both civil and criminal trails nationwide.
+With over 2 billion active monthly users worldwide, it is by far the largest social media site.
+There aren’t many signs of it slowing down either.
+One development that we’ve seen in recent years is the use of Facebook as evidence.
+We’ve seen this in both civil and criminal trials nationwide.

 If a Facebook post is public, it can usually be admitted as evidence in a court of law.
 There are several steps that generally must be followed, however.
 Metadata such as IP address, timestamps, and URLs must be collected to verify the authenticity of the post.
 In other words, it must be confirmed that the posts or pictures truly belong to the individual with whom they are being associated.
 It must also be confirmed that the captured data provides an accurate representation of the content being admitted.

 Once these have been verified, there are several ways to use Facebook as evidence in court.

 How to use Facebook in Court